rootiest/nvim-updater.nvim/README.md

 with fully customizable options to define where the source is cloned, which branch is tracked, and the desired build type.

+> It is recommended to uninstall any distro-provided neovim packages after
+> installing from source to prevent those updates from overwriting the locally
+> built neovim binary.

 ## 📦 Installation and Setup (with lazy.nvim)

 To use the plugin with [lazy.nvim](https://github.com/folke/lazy.nvim):